Found us from search engine?

-Say your users enjoy reading your content, they are going to search for similar content that provides the similar or greater value.
+Say your users enjoy reading your content, they are going to search for similar content that provides a similar or greater value.
 Internal linking makes this process easier.

-Furthermore, seeing how frequent Google keeps updating their algorithms, it’s important to align your content with your conversion goals.
-If you have valuable content that leads to a meaningful customer journey and sales cycle, then you’re sure to enjoy the opportunity to keep visitors in your site.
+Furthermore, seeing how frequent Google keeps updating its algorithms, it’s important to align your content with your conversion goals.
+If you have valuable content that leads to a meaningful customer journey and sales cycle, then you’re sure to enjoy the opportunity to keep visitors on your site.